Here you can find a selection of the transfer projects of the IBES.

 Created in the framework of the endowed chair of the Microeconomics of Competitiveness, sponsored by the Vienna Chamber of Commerce.

-Advisory boards in Austrian small and medium-sized enterprises
+Advisory boards in Austrian medium-sized companies

 Study on reasons and motives for setting up voluntary bodies – advisory boards – in medium-sized enterprises in Austria.